gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 - if you are a senior engineer who is by necessity the in-house Kubernetes expert on your team, or you know you are going to end up there
 - or if you are an engineer on a team who has a service ready with a Dockerfile, and need to deploy it on Kubernetes, on a URL with TLS enabled

 you should be able to get started with Gimlet in minutes.
-And in a few days, you should be able to get your team lead's or CTOs credit card to set Gimlet up for good.
+And in a few days, you should be able to get your team lead or CTOs credit card to set Gimlet up for good.
 We priced Gimlet in a way that it can be approved without a budget.
 No monthly fees or seat prices, just a single yearly $300 payment.

 We want this $300 to be your best spend ever.
 Like our spend was with TailwindUI.

 ### On sustainability

-We are perhaps leaving money on the table with this procing.
+We are perhaps leaving money on the table with this pricing.
 That is something we are fine with.
 Like we said, we want this purchase to be a no-brainer.

-This is a price tag alone will probably not solve Gimlet's future if not sold in volume (1000 copies a year), but it is a step in the right direction: charging a clear price for a clear value.
+This is price tag alone will probably not solve Gimlet's future if not sold in volume (1000 copies a year), but it is a step in the right direction: charging a clear price for a clear value.

 We are also a small shop in not the most expensive areas of the world.
-Plus we have ideas how to provide more value in other under-served areas of the ecosystem.
+Plus we have ideas on how to provide more value in other under-served areas of the ecosystem.

 We are also not in a hurry though.
 Our consultancy revenue keeps us afloat, we have a brand in the ecosystem, lovely users and a support network.
 Also, we think time is on our side, which is a super cool ally to have.